Huge ‘war for talent’ emerging as employees vote for wellness, say experts

 executives, wellness

-The past two years have revolutionised workplace wellbeing and made it vital for companies to have strategies that cater to their team’s mental health and wellness or have their employees walk out on them in search of job fulfilment and happiness in another organisation.
+The past two years have revolutionised workplace well-being and made it vital for companies to have strategies that cater to their team’s mental health and wellness or have their employees walk out on them in search of job fulfilment and happiness in another organisation.

-“There is no doubt that now is the time to put in place a wellbeing strategy if you have not done so already.
-With the Great Resignation, people are making decisions about the work they want to do and the organisations they want to work with based so much more on feeling fulfilled, having purpose and being happy at work.
+“There is no doubt that now is the time to put in place a well-being strategy if you have not done so already.
+With the Great Resignation, people are making decisions about the work they want to do and the organizations they want to work with based so much more on feeling fulfilled, having purpose and being happy at work.
 People are voting with their feet and there is a huge war for talent emerging again,” said Kate Hesk, co-Founder, Cognomie.https://www.arabianbusiness.com/spotlight/468619-why-managers-must-be-prepared-to-lead-mental-health-discussions/embed#?secret=B4gEnIuDHx

 “An emerging term is ‘returnism’ which also signifies this.
 People are needing to go back to the world of work but reluctantly doing so and for many this creates some sense of mental anguish and so now is the time to support people across the organisation, to enable them to gain that fulfilment and connect with the purpose of the organisation, and to perform because they are happy,” she continued.

-Within this context, workplace wellness is no longer side-lined or lumped with safety and general health but often given its dedicated team and prioritised across the organisation, with company leaders and CEOs taking the helm.
+Within this context, workplace wellness is no longer side-lined or lumped with safety and general health but often given its dedicated team and prioritized across the organisation, with company leaders and CEOs taking the helm.

 “Workplace wellness is accepted as shared responsibility across leaders at every level of the organisation.
-Many are looking to leaders to find the solutions as we emerge and develop through the pandemic and work out what the new future of work is for all our organisations.” said Hesk.
+Many are looking to leaders to find the solutions as we emerge and develop through the pandemic and work out what the new future of work is for all our organizations.” said Hesk.

-Kate Hesk, Wellbeing, Wellness
+Kate Hesk, Well-being, Wellness

 Kate Hesk, co-Founder of Cognomie.